MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/vm-activation-19.md

 # Automatic virtual machine activation

-> Applies to: Windows Server 2019, Windows Server Semi-Annual Channel, Windows Server 2016, Windows Server 2012 R2
+> Applies to: Windows Server 2022, Windows Server 2019, Windows Server Semi-Annual Channel, Windows Server 2016, Windows Server 2012 R2

 Automatic Virtual Machine Activation (AVMA) acts as a proof-of-purchase mechanism, helping to ensure that Windows products are used in accordance with the Product Use Rights and Microsoft Software License Terms.